 (I) Include any other information that supports a claim of trade secret.

-(e) A public version of the document containing the claimed trade secret information must be submitted at the time the trade secret substantiation is required as provided in subsection (4)(b)(A) and subsection (5)(a) of this rule.
+(e) The person must submit a public version of the document containing the claimed trade secret information at the time the trade secret substantiation is required as provided in subsection (4)(c)(B)(b)(A) and subsection (5)(a) of this rule.

-(B) It is likely that the Department eventually will be requested to disclose the information at some future time and thus have to determine whether the information is entitled to trade secret confidentiality.
+(b) It is likely that the Department eventually will be requested to disclose the information at some future time and thus the Department will have to determine whether the information is entitled to trade secret confidentiality.
 This includes information that relates to any permit, corrective action, or potential violation information.

 (a) If the Department or the Attorney General determines that the information meets the requirements for trade secret, the information shall be maintained as confidential.